knuckleheadsmiff/homebridge-garagedoor-ryobi/README.md

 **poll_short_delay**         | (**Default is 15 seconds** ) Polling status (in seconds) while garage door is opening and closing.
 Min value 15;
 **poll_long_delay**          | (**Default is 90 seconds** ) Time between polling for the garage door's state.
 Outside of opening and closing.
 Min value >= poll_short_delay;
-**garagedoor_id**        |  (**recommend NOT setting**) defaults correctly, **see below** **debug_sensitive**    |  (**recommend NOT setting**) defaults to  false **see below**.
+**garagedoor_id**        |  (**recommend NOT setting**) defaults correctly, **see below** **garagedoor_name**    |  If you have multiple garage door, specify the name of the door so you don't have to look up the id.
+**debug_sensitive**    |  (**recommend NOT setting**) defaults to  false **see below**.

 ## poll_short_delay and poll_long_delay